rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 - **Security**: Enforce the security of personal information with risk assessment, and an incident response plan.
-- **Check providers**: evaluate your upstream and downstream contracts with third-party service providers and modify the underlying agreements for CCPA compliance.
+- **Check Providers**: Evaluate your upstream and downstream contracts with third-party service providers and modify the underlying agreements for CCPA compliance.
 Think about your standard data-sharing practices, including relationships with data aggregators, data brokers, etc.